w3c/w3c-track-2019/speakers.md

 				<div class="speaker-abstract">
 					<h3>Abstract</h3>
 					<h4>Building a Credible Web — Fighting Misinformation with a Data Ecosystem</h4>
-					<p>In recent years, the global threat of disinformation attacks (eg in elections) and more passive misinformation dangers (eg around vaccines) has become clear.
-The W3C Credible Web Community Group has been examining what technology can do to help.</p>
+					<p>In recent years, the global threat of disinformation attacks (e.g. in elections) and more passive misinformation dangers (e.g. around vaccines) has become clear.
+The W3C Credible Web Community Group has been examining what technology and standards can do to help.</p>
 					<p>We frame the problem in the Web context like this: the user, at their browser, needs to decide how much to trust online content.
-Various systems can help with the frequent mental credibility assessments, including the website being visited, any intermediate sites (news feeds, search engines), and the browser itself.
-These systems can give the user more information and cross-validate information, as well as analyze it and output the results, or even act on the user’s behalf to block very-low-credibility content.</p>
+Various systems can help with the frequent mental credibility assessments: the website being visited, any intermediate sites (news feeds, search engines), and the browser itself.
+These systems can give the user more information and cross-validate information, as well as analyze it and output the results.</p>
-				<p>The group’s work is largely in understanding what kind of data might signal high or low credibility and helping that signal data be generated and exchanged in a partially-open data ecosystem.
-This talk will describe the group’s results so far and its strategy going forward with an eye toward how people can get involved.</p>
+					<p>The group's work is largely in understanding what kind of data might signal high or low credibility and helping that signal data be generated and exchanged in a partially-open data ecosystem.
+This talk will describe the group's results so far and its strategy going forward with an eye toward how people can get involved.</p>
 				</div>
 			</div>
 		</div>